 Since your visitor’s perception of your business depends on your website’s usability, offering a mobile-optimised website helps you earn their trust and improve your brand’s reputation online.

-Moreover, a mobile-friendly website creates awareness about your brand that elevates your credibility in the industry.
+Moreover, a mobile-friendly website creates brand awareness, elevating your credibility in the industry.

 Reduced Bounce Rates

 If your website does not look good on a mobile phone, you will experience high bounce rates.

 Visitors will abandon your site if they have to tap, zoom or squint to read the text or if it requires add-ons to display content on the browser.

 But with a mobile-optimised website that offers effortless navigation, optimised page load times, and clear CTAs, you can reduce your site’s bounce rate.